This data tool provides information about blind and partially sighted people and those at risk of sight loss at a local level throughout the UK.

 marketing and communications

 One key activity supported via the Sight Loss Data Tool is building an evidence base for health commissioning.
 Each local authority is responsible for maintaining a Joint Strategic Needs Assessment (JSNA), which reports on the health and wellbeing needs of local people.
 It also looks ahead at emerging challenges and projected need in the future.

 We want to make sure the needs of blind and partially sighted people and those at risk of sight loss are taken into account in these planning documents.

-We believe that providing good evidence at a local level is important and we plan to further develop this Sight Loss Data Tool in the future.
-If you have any feedback or suggestions or questions, please email us at [email protected].
+We believe that providing good evidence at a local level is important and we plan to further develop the Sight Loss Data Tool in the future.
+If you have any feedback or suggestions about how we can improve this resource, please email us at [email protected].